revk/SolarSystem/README.md

 # Building

 Git clone this `--recursive` to get all the submodules, and it should build with just `make` for the host components.
-Similarly `make` in the `ESP32` directory for the ESP32 components, which actually runs the normal `idf.py` to build. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.
+Similarly `make set` in the `ESP32` directory for the ESP32 components, which actually runs the normal `idf.py` to build. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.

 ## ESP32 code for modules